go101/golds/README.md

 * `gold -gen -dir=generated ./...`
 * `gold -gen -dir=generated std`

-We can run `gold -dir=.` or `gold -dir` from the generation directory to view the generated docs.
+We can run `gold -dir=.` from the HTML docs generation directory to view the generated docs.

-### Limitations

-This project uses the [golang.org/x/tools/go/packages](https://pkg.go.dev/golang.org/x/tools/go/packages) package to parse code.
-The `golang.org/x/tools/go/package` is great, but it also has a shortcoming: there are no ways to get module/package downloading/preparing progress.

-All packages must compile okay to get their docs shown.

 ### Analyzation Cases